rsdoiel/antenna/archives/2025/planet_2025.26.md

 ---

-## The U.S. turns 249 today.
+## The U.S. has turned 249.
 Can Americans still find common ground?

 date: 2025-07-04, from: CBC, World News